orvn/cidls/README.md

 1. Clone this this repo
 2. Compile from source with `go build`
-3. Try it out by running `./cidls`
+3. Try it out by running `./cidls` for the current directory or `./cidls ~/some/path` to target any directory

 #### todo